adikabintang/kolor-di-dinding/networking/mpls.md

 - https://networkengineering.stackexchange.com/questions/47425/why-does-mpls-need-an-igp-like-ospf-in-order-to-work
 - https://en.wikipedia.org/wiki/Label_Distribution_Protocol

 Multiprotocol label switching (MPLS) is a routing technique that is based on short path labels, not the network addresses.
 It does not involve complex lookups in a routing table.
+But this also means that traceroute cannot know the router in the path, because traceroutes depends on L3 (ICMP error message).

 Why MPLS is used/advantages of MPLS: